richmahn/en_tn/mrk/12/intro.md

 #### Important figures of speech in this chapter ####

 ##### Hypothetical Situations #####

-Jesus uses hypothetical situations when he tries to teach people.
-The Pharisees also use hypothetical situations to try to trap Jesus.
+Hypothetical situations are situations that have not actually happened.
+People describe these situations so they learn what their hearers think is good and bad or right and wrong.
 (See: [[rc://en/ta/man/translate/figs-hypo]])

 ## Links: ##